 Obesity is one of the leading causes of varicose veins.
 All of that excess weight puts pressure on your lower extremities and can result in varicose veins, among other problems like diabetes, high blood pressure, and heart disease.

 - Quit smoking

 The toxic chemicals in cigarettes can do serious damage to your veins by thickening the blood and reducing oxygen, which slows your circulation.
 Talk to your doctor about new, helpful aids for kicking the habit.

 - Avoid sitting or standing for long periods

 If you sit or stand most of the day, it’s important to take breaks to switch your position.
 Sitting or standing for a long time forces your veins to work harder to pump blood to your heart and can worsen the appearance of veins.

 For a quick fix, the easiest solution is applying a camouflaging coat of self-tanner or water-resistant body makeup to spider veins.
 For varicose veins, a supplement of horse-chestnut seed extract will help ease minor aches.

 For long-lasting results, you may want to consider professional treatment.
 With the advanced options available today, you don’t even have to go under the knife to get the smooth, sexy legs you desire.

 At the San Diego Varicose Vein Treatment Center, we offer minimally invasive procedures that eliminate diseased veins, allowing blood flow to redirect to healthier ones.
-During your free consultation, Dr. Taghizadeh will diagnose and uncover the sources of your varicose veins and recommend the best procedure for optimal results.
+During your consultation, Dr. Taghizadeh will diagnose and uncover the sources of your varicose veins and recommend the best procedure for optimal results.

-Give us a call to schedule your free consultation today.
+Give us a call to schedule your consultation today.
 The picture-perfect legs of your dreams are just a phone call away.